INESCTEC/ewh-flex/README.md

 ## Documentation

 Preliminary documentation available at the project ``docs/`` directory.
-It includes the optimization documentation including mathematical formulation.
+It includes the optimization documentation including all mathematical formulation.

 ***